lesterpjy/Chess/README.md

 beginning of the game,
 if the user is unclear about anything, please refer to the wikipedia page referenced in game.

-As examples of how to play the game after 'starting the game', here are two commands to enter to demonstrate the game's ability.
+As examples of how to manipulate pieces, here are four command cases to demonstrate the game's ability.

 1. white starts: e4, c5, nf3, nc6, bb5, g6, bxc6, dxc6, o-o,...
 2. white starts: d4, e5, nf3, bb4,...